rahulnlb1/casaone-assignment/assignment-2/README.md

 1. Currently I am storing data in-memory.
 This can be extended to use a database.
 2. There is no pagination or search feature in the service.
 3. Currently only implemented POST and GET for `/rating`.
 We can also implement other HTTP methods.
+4. More tests could have been written to consider more cases.
+5. Integration tests could also have been written.